chih87s/RecipeApp/README.md

     -**Mapper**: Convert remote model to ui model

 ## Future Enhancements

+- **Decoupling UI and ViewModel**: Adopt an event-driven approach for handling one-time UI effects like snackbar and dialogs.

 - **Error Category Handling**: Enhance error handling strategy to differentiate between different types of error.

 - **Pagination Function**: Implementing pagination for loading lists of data incrementally.
 This would improve performance and provide a smoother experience for users when dealing with large datasets (like recipes)